PipedreamHQ/pipedream/docs/docs/components/api/README.md

 ---

-The easiest way to develop and iteratively test is to use the `pd dev` command to deploy a local file, attach to a component, and automatically update the component on each local save.
+The easiest way to develop and test sources is with the `pd dev` command. `pd dev` deploys a local file, attaches it to a component, and automatically updates the component on each local save.
 To deploy a new component with `pd dev`, run:

 ```bash
 pd dev <filename>